APPLIES TO:Azure Analysis ServicesSQL Server Analysis Services (starting with 2017)

 In Solution Explorer, right-click the AW Internet Sales project, and then click Properties.

-In the AW Internet Sales Property Pages dialog box, under Deployment Server, in the Server property, enter the name of an Analysis Services server in Azure or on-premises.
+In the AW Internet Sales Property Pages dialog box, under Deployment Server, in the Server property, enter the full server.

 In the Database property, type Adventure Works Internet Sales.